-Suspected cases of child abuse must reported immediately, and at least within 24 hours.
+Suspected cases of child abuse must be reported immediately and at least within 24 hours.

 Reports are made orally or in writing (or online).
-If the report is made orally, a written follow-up report must be made.

 After a report is made, the employee should notify the DHD and supply a copy of the report.